 Under E.O.
 13084, EPA may not issue a regulation that is not required by statute, that significantly affects or uniquely affects the communities of Indian tribal governments, and that imposes substantial direct compliance costs on those communities, unless the Federal government provides the funds necessary to pay the direct compliance costs incurred by the tribal governments.
 If the mandate is unfunded, EPA must provide to the Office of Management and Budget, in a separately identified section of the preamble to the rule, a description of the extent of EPA's prior consultation with representatives of affected tribal governments, a summary of the nature of their concerns, and a statement supporting the need to issue the regulation.
 In addition, Executive Order 13084 requires EPA to develop an effective process permitting elected and other representatives of Indian tribal governments "to provide meaningful and timely input in the development of regulatory policies on matters that significantly or uniquely affect their communities."
-Today's rule does not significantly or uniquely affect the communities of Indian tribal governments.
-This action does not involve or impose any requirements that affect Indian Tribes.
+Today's proposed actions do not significantly or uniquely affect the communities of Indian tribal governments.
+These proposed actions do not involve or impose any new requirements that affect Indian Tribes.
 Accordingly, the requirements of section 3(b) of E.O.
-13084 do not apply to this rule.
+13084 do not apply to these proposed actions.